ipwnosx/docs-1/content/rancher/v2.x/en/system-tools/_index.md

 When you install Rancher on a Kubernetes cluster, it will create Kubernetes resources to run and to store configuration data.
 If you want to remove Rancher from your cluster, you can use the `remove` subcommand to remove the Kubernetes resources.
 When you use the `remove` subcommand, the following resources will be removed:

 - The Rancher deployment namespace (`cattle-system` by default).
 - Any `serviceAccount`, `clusterRoles`, and `clusterRoleBindings` that Rancher applied the `cattle.io/creator:norman` label to.
-Rancher applies this label to any resource that it creates as of v2.1.0.
+Rancher applies this label to any resource that it creates.
 - Labels, annotations, and finalizers.
 - Rancher Deployment.
 - Machines, clusters, projects, and user custom resource deployments (CRDs).